-Endorphin Release: One of the kev physiological mechanisms underlying phenomena of runner's high is endorphin release.
+Endorphin Release: One of the kev the physiological mechanisms underlying phenomena of runner's high is endorphin release.
 Reaction to aerobic activity, the functions of the class of neurotransmitters and peptides which are mostly synthesized in the pituitary and brain, include endogenous analgesics and enhancers.
 Endorphin generation and release are raised by prolonged and high-intensity physical activity like long-distance running.
 These endorphins then bind to opioid receptors in the brain and spinal cord, reducing the perception of pain and enhancing pleasure and wellbeing.
-It has been proven that duration and intensity of Neurobiological exercise are major factors in releasing endorphins.
-It has been revealed in studies that endorphins out by Siebers et al. (2021) is the phenomenon endocannabinoids anxiety. theory or mice.
-Rather, research has been carried out to link endocannabinoids with exercise-related euphoria and anxiety reduction.
+It has been proven that duration and intensity of Neurobiological Pathways: exercise are major factors in releasing endorphins.
+It has been revealed in studies that endorphins complex interplay between mood regulation and significantly increase during or immediately after reward processing paths, together with their exercise, consistent with reports of "runner's respective neurotransmitters and brain areas. high.".
+One of the well-explained points brought Prominent contributors to these pathways out by Siebers et al. (2021) is the phenomenon endocannabinoids and referred to as "runner's high."
+Following a session pleasure, which adds to the positive feedback of long-distance running, most people experience loops created by physical activity.
+Physiological improved well-being and a reduced level of anxiety.
+The theory of endorphin-induced sensation is proved null and void by the fact that the studies resume that opioid transmission is not necessary to create runner's high in either humans or mice.
+Rather, research has been carried out to endocannabinoids with exercise-related link euphoria and anxiety reduction.

 A study by Doyernart et al. (2020) highlighted the psychophysiological changes that amateur runners have undergone after finishing a half marathon.
 The physical and psychic changes included a reduction in the lumbar strength, heart rate, caloric expenditure, muscular discomfort, perception of effort, self-esteem, and happiness.
 Effectively, the research is found on the fact that half-marathon preparation may influence different aspects of a runner: both physiologically and psychologically, finally increasing well-being and increasing happiness.
 Hamedinia et al., (2017), examined changes in the endocannabinoid system, serotonin, beta-endorphin, and brainderived neurotrophic factor in young males after an eight-week period of aerobic, anaerobic, and resistance exercise.
 In this study, 32 participants were assigned to a control group and different exercise groups.
 The results indicated that both aerobic and anaerobic exercise increased the levels of BDNF.
 However, aerobic exercise training significantly increased the levels of serotonin.
-However, the activities did not alter specific levels of beta-endorphin endocannabinoids.
-The levels of happiness significantly increased in the three training groups compared to the control group.
-Conclusively, the research held that long-term exercise may have effects on human pleasure and happiness, although further research has to be conducted to determine effects the exact on the endocannabinoid system.
+However, the activities did not alter specific levels of beta-endorphin and The levels of happiness endocannabinoids. significantly increased in the three training groups compared to the control group.
+Conclusively, the research held that long-term exercise may have effects on human pleasure and happiness, although further research has to be conducted to determine the exact effects on the endocannabinoid system.